 - He had to abandon the safety of what was familiar in order to go into the unknown with only the promise of God's protection but no visible sign of it.

 The journey to Canaan was approximately 400 miles with his family and servants along with livestock and possessions.

-In verse seven the Lord "appears" to Abram, first time this is expressed in this way – that the Lord appeared, and it was to add one more thing to the list of promises.
+In verse seven the Lord "appears" to Abram.
+It is the first time that this is expressed in this way – that the Lord appeared, and it was to add one more thing to the list of promises.

 6. That the land he was living in would one day be the possession of his people.

-So for the first time we see Abram worship the Lord in the land of Canaan.
-At this point Abram is living like a nomad traveling southward towards Egypt.
+Therefore, we see Abram worship the Lord for the first time in the land of Canaan.
+At this point Abram is living like a nomad, traveling southward towards Egypt.